InstituteforDiseaseModeling/covid-health-systems/README.md

 #### SIMUL8 Professional

 You can acquire a license for SIMUL8 Professional by contacting sales@SIMUL8.com.
 As of this document’s writing, the company is providing free 90-day licenses for analysts working on COVID-19 preparation and you should inform them of this in your request.
 Follow their instructions to install the software on your computer.
 If you run into difficulties, see their [help pages][https://support.simul8.com/] or contact support@SIMUL8.com.
+Once you have installed SIMUL8, it is recommended that you open and close the program once prior to opening the model file; this will override the automatically-generated new installation orientation.

 #### R Statistical Package